HTBox/allReady/CONTRIBUTING.md

 ###Configure the web project

-The PrepOps project relies on configuration settings at runtime, such as whether to use a local database or a Azure SQL Database for data storage, whether to load sample data, default accounts information, and credentials for connecting to other services.
+The AllReady project relies on configuration settings at runtime, such as whether to use a local database or a Azure SQL Database for data storage, whether to load sample data, default accounts information, and credentials for connecting to other services.
 These setting values can be stored in the project's config.json file.
 However, doing this makes it easier to accidentally expose secrets.
 ASP.NET 5 includes a secrets manager tool, and you should instead use this to locally store settings in your user account.
 When you publish the project to Azure Web Apps, you will need to set these same values as app settings in your web app.

 **Note:** currently the codebase includes no values for any 'secret' values in configuration.
 As we deploy a dev and live site for this via HTBox we will configure 'production' values for testing and production.
 We are also working on how to best support open development with the identity providers below for all contributors and will update this information when a full solution is found.